 There are a lot of large-value capacitors in this radio, which are fed by a pair of 6AX5s wired in parallel.
 Plenty of B+ current to go around.
 Based on my experience with this radio, I’ve added 68 uF and 100 uF to my stock, but during this repair I had to create those high values by adding 10s, 22s and 47s in parallel.

-In-progress shot while mounting everything up.
-The negative tabs of the old can make great mounting points, and in this radio all filter negatives connect directly to chassis.
+This is an in-progress shot while mounting everything up.
+The negative tabs of the old can make great mounting points since in this radio all filter negatives connect directly to chassis, and so does everything else.

-I’ve mounted a couple of terminal strips to hold replacement filter capacitors.
+I’ve mounted a couple of terminal strips to hold replacement filter capacitors, soldered to a chassis shield piece.

 The coils and tubes all checked out during earlier testing, so with component replacement complete, I replaced the power cord with a new polarized model switching the hot side, and substituted a bench speaker on the output transformer.
 For this radio, I made a house call to remove the chassis assembly from the cabinet, since otherwise it would have been impossible to repair.

-Finally, it was time for the first power-up!
+Finally, it was time for the first power-up.
 No smoke!
-I run the first power-up without the rectifier to guard against any obvious shorts, but the second power-up with the radio fully energized worked perfectly!
+I run the first power-up without the rectifier to guard in case there’s a short in the transformer itself (detected in just a few minutes), and the second power-up with the radio fully energized worked perfectly and started playing!

 With component replacement settled, it was time to reinstall the radio onto the chassis assembly and do some listening tests to make sure everything was operating normally.
-The shop in Toronto added a line input/output across the volume control; I hooked this up to my phone playing Pandora to exercise that functionality.
+A shop in Toronto added a line input/output across the volume control; I hooked this up to my phone playing Pandora to test that function.
 The sound was very, very good when hooked to my test speaker.
 Very warm and rich tone, and the separate treble and bass tone controls provide a good range of adjustment.
 The low-end isn’t quite up to modern standards, but as this amplifier predates “true” hi-fi designs by just a little bit, there’s a little weakness on the low end.
-This is almost entirely due to the output transformer’s size.
-You simply need a lot of iron to have good low-frequency bass response, and that gets large, heavy, and expensive quickly.
+This is almost entirely due to the output transformer’s size, and one or two components around the audio tubes.
+You just need a lot of iron to have good low-frequency bass response, and that gets heavy and expensive quickly.

-For comparison, an Edcor transformer for the same power rating flat 20~20K Hz weighs 4.5 lbs. and costs nearly $60 by itself.
-That’s what I’d spec if the original transformer was bad.
+An Edcor transformer for the same power rating flat 20~20K Hz weighs 4.5 lbs. and costs nearly $60 by itself.
+That’s what I’d spec if the original transformer was bad, but overall this is a great audio amplifier section.

-When mounting the chassis back to the board with the dial, it was important to get everything to line up.
+When mounting the chassis back to the board with the dial, it was important to get everything to line up so the mechanical tuning capacitor and the tuning indicator are in alignment.

 The 455 kHz IF signal is coupled through a 0.05 uF capacitor, which runs very close to the IF transformer itself and so I insulated it with a sheet of paper.